Desmond Patton Assumes Diversity Role at Columbia’s Data Science Institute

 A leader in combining social work and technology, Patton will bring an equity orientation to cross-university collaborative projects involving the data sciences.

-Associate Professor and Associate Dean of Curriculum Innovation and Academic Affairs Desmond Upton Patton has been named associate director of diversity, equity, and inclusion for Columbia University’s Data Science Institute (DSI).
+Associate Professor and Senior Associate Dean of Curriculum Innovation and Academic Affairs Desmond Upton Patton has been named associate director of diversity, equity, and inclusion for Columbia University’s Data Science Institute (DSI).

 A self-described “social worker with an interest in technology,” Patton has partnered for several years with DSI on projects that address issues of racial equity and fairness in data science, such as those that manifest in training data, machine learning algorithms and models, and automated decision making.
 In his new role, he envisions a multistep process through which DSI will factor considerations of race and bias into all of its academic work, and develop the guidelines necessary to help practitioners with this task.